mg-Ben/alertmanager-testEnvironment/README.md

 ```

 # Others
-## How to create a notification template
+## How to create and apply a notification template
 1. Create a folder inside `/config` directory
-2. Add a file with `.tmpl` extension, which is the format for Go templating system
+2. Add and create the template file with `.tmpl` extension, which is the format for Go templating system
 3. Reference that file in your `alertmanager.yml` configuration file.
 For instance:

 ```YAML